 To do this, we developed and patented a high pressure energy recovery pump.
-It recycles the high-pressure brine by redirecting it to the backside of the pump's piston.
+It recycles the highpressure brine by redirecting it to the backside of the pump's piston.
 By balancing the opposing force on the piston's front side, the brine provides a power assist to the pumping operation.
 Seawater can then be pressurized with much less effort.

-Katadyn Watermakers Katadyn watermakers are simple, affordable, energy efficient and easy to use and maintain.
-The PowerSurvivor 40E represents the latest advancements in watermaker technology, featuring an improved grease lubricated drive assembly, an all-316 stainless steel pump body, and simplified construction for easier and less frequent maintenance.
+Katadyn Watermakers Katadyn watermakers are simple, energy efficient and easy to use and maintain.
+The PowerSurvivor 80E incorporates the latest advances in watermaker technology, featuring an improved grease lubricated drive assembly, an all-316 stainless steel pump body, and simplified construction for easier and less frequent maintenance.